 With some types of writing, such as academic papers, slang is very much frowned upon.
 This goes not just for scientific studies but also for genealogy work, cook books, and many other types of nonfiction.
 Therefore if you're doing a history of the framed prints that were stolen by the Nazis and eventually returned to a museum, you should avoid slang entirely if you want to have a chance at professional publication.

 With fiction, pretty much anything goes, but that doesn't mean anything goes within the context of your story.
 The kind of slang you use and the frequency of its occurrence change the voices of the narrator and the characters in your story, revealing their personalities, age, and social class.
-People who work in tire stores in Toronto, for example, would use more slang than university professors or the independently wealthy.
+People who work in retail, for example, would use more slang than university professors or the independently wealthy.
 Irreverent people use more slang than serious people, and young people are the biggest users of slang.

 So how can you use slang that you don't already know?
 It's easy.
 All you have to do is a little research.
 Watch old television programs made during the time period you're researching.
-Rent movies, read old aquarium gravel ads and back issues of the newspaper, listen to old radio programs, and check the internet for slang dictionaries complied by other writers.
+Rent movies, read old magazines and back issues of the newspaper, listen to old radio programs, and check the internet for slang dictionaries complied by other writers.
 You can even research current slang if you want.